W. Patrick Lang: Memoir

 In December 2020, Lang published his memoir under the title TATTOO—A Memoir of Becoming.
 It was published by I-Universe.
 The 406-page autobiography offers a first-hand account of some of the most important events of the 20th century, starting with his uncle John Lang's Navy service in China during the pre-World War II period, his father's Army service in the Philippines and Germany, and Lang's own lengthy career after graduating from Virginia Military Institute, first in Army Special Forces, later in Military Intelligence and the Defense Intelligence Agency.
 Lang's account of his two tours of duty in Vietnam are vivid and capture the agony of that conflict from both a personal and strategic standpoint.
 His accounts of his service in the Middle East as a special advisor to the Iraqi Armed Forces during the Iran-Iraq War, as Military Attache in Yemen and Saudi Arabia, and his other special missions in the region is equally gripping and full of personal insights into U.S. policy.

 2nd edition of The Human Factor

 In 2021 Lang published an updated book-length version of an earlier work under the title "The Human Factor:

 The Phenomena of Espionage."
 It was published by iUniverse.
-The book is a primer on the art of human intelligence, drawing on Lang's extensive experience recruiting agents while in the US Army in Vietnam, and later as head of the Humint section of the Defense Intelligence Agency.
+The book is a primer on the art of human intelligence, drawing on Lang's extensive experience recruiting agents while in the U.S. Army in Vietnam, and later as head of the Humint section of the Defense Intelligence Agency.
 The book draws upon the history of successful spy recruitment, including a critical review of the Cambridge Five spy network.

 The original edition, Intelligence: The Human Factor, was published by Chelsea House, Philadelphia (2004) as a social sciences textbook on Human Intelligence Collection Operations.